meztez/rapidoc/README.md

 community](https://img.shields.io/badge/community-shiny-blue?style=social&logo=rstudio&logoColor=75AADB)](https://community.rstudio.com/tag/rapidoc)
 <!-- badges: end -->

-RapiDoc is a collection of ‘HTML’, ‘JavaScript’, ‘CSS’ and fonts assets that generate ‘RapiDoc’ documentation from an OpenAPI Specification.
+RapiDoc is a collection of `HTML`, `JavaScript`, `CSS` and fonts assets that generate `RapiDoc` documentation from an OpenAPI Specification.

 The main purpose of this package is to enable package authors to create APIs that are compatible with